 Greetings!
-I am an Associate Professor of Philosophy at Wake Forest University.
+I am Professor of Philosophy at Wake Forest University.
 My work is primarily in contemporary meta-ethics, moral psychology, theory of action, normative theory, and philosophy of religion.

 Created on March 10, 2001

 Revised December 6, 2009 (21,766 hits)

 Department of Philosophy

 Not teaching to write a trade book on character